If you open the OpenPhone app to a "Subscription expired" message, there are several reasons why you might be receiving it.

 If you're an iOS user, you can also do it by opening this link on your mobile device - https://buy.itunes.apple.com/WebObjects/MZFinance.woa/wa/DirectAction/manageSubscriptions

-If you're an Android user, you can follow these steps to restore your subscription:
+If you're an Android user, you'll need to move your billing to debit or credit card directly with OpenPhone.
+You can follow these steps to restore your subscription:

 2. Your credit card on your OpenPhone account expired